 How to Help Kids Use a Squat Toilet

-Oh yes, here's your moment of truth. your newly potty-trained three-year-old needs to go and the only place is a squat toilet.
+Oh yes, here's the moment of truth.
+Your newly potty-trained three-year-old needs to go and the only place is a squat toilet.
 Here's what to do:

 - Pants Down at the Side.
 Help take your child's pants down before the squat begins.

 - Foot Placement.
 It's important to get your child to straddle the toilet before squatting.

 - Support Your Child.
 Squat in front of your child while holding her around the back under the arms so that she feels comfortable.
 You could also stand and hold your child's arms/hands but this may become uncomfortable for them.

 - Hold the Pants.
 If possible, especially for girls urinating, hold her pants away from her (maybe even take them off) so she doesn't get them wet).